ad3n/ClientPlatform/readme.md

 ### What

-Client platform is simple framework that aim to simplify Frontend Developer that working with Web API
+Client platform is simple framework that aim to simplify Frontend Developer that working with [API Platform](https://api-platform.com)

 ### Installation